🐾 Services available in English, Mandarin & Tagalog. 🐾

-Why Are Dental Prophys so Expensive in Pets?
+Why Are Dental Prophys so Expensive?

 Periodontal disease (PD) is the most common pathological condition we see in pets with 85% of all pets over four years of age having some degree of periodontal disease.